MaveyMa/twitter-ish/README.md

 Describe any challenges encountered while building the app.
 * I learned that documentation is sometimes out of date -- printing the URL strings of the profile images showed they were .jpg files, while the documentation showed they're all .png files.
 Only the default profile image is a .png file.
 I simplified my code by making a function `getClearProfilePicURLString()` in my User model.
+* https://hackmd.io/s/S1xb5UvEZ Need to spend more time on how protocols work?
+Although I got it working, not sure why.

 ## License